za419/my-archival-cadence/README.md

 Future plans for the radio include a front-end database query feature (PHP) and an advanced back-end request bot (C#).

+# DO NOT MERGE THIS BRANCH
+## It is only kept for historical purposes.
+The features it implements were implemented differently in master.

 ## Acknowledgements
 ### Technical Assistance
 * [Ryan Hodin](https://github.com/za419) (HTML, CSS, JS)